priyankamanwani15/E-commerce-food-website/README.md

-# E-commerce-food-website is a website developed using HTML , CSS , JavaScript and MySQL.
+# E-commerce-food-website is  developed using HTML , CSS , JavaScript and MySQL.